 Allart van Everdingen was born in Alkmaar, but lived in Haarlem and Amsterdam for most of his life.
-As well as the Scandinavian landscapes he is famous for, he also made views of the Dutch and Flemish countryside, marines (seascapes and river views), sometimes with identifiable towns or buildings.
-In addition to that, he produced a series of fairy-tale illustrations for The Story of Reynard the Fox.
-Some of these etchings were made in mezzotint—Allart was one of the first artists to work in this technique.
+He was the younger brother of painter Caesar van Everdingen (1616/1617-1678), to whom Stedelijk Museum Alkmaar devoted a successful exhibition in 2016-2017.
 To mark the four hundredth anniversary of the birth of this innovative artist, Stedelijk Museum Alkmaar is staging the first retrospective of his diverse oeuvre.
-It will run from 26 September 2020 to 24 January 2021.

 The exhibition and accompanying catalogue will be compiled by our curator Dr. Christi Klinkert, working closely with drawings specialist Dr. Yvonne Bleyerveld (Netherlands Institute for Art History – RKD) and Dr. Erik Hinterding, keeper of prints and drawings at the Rijksmuseum.
 Alice Davies, author of monographs on Allart’s oeuvre of paintings and drawings (2001 and 2007), and Frits Duparc, former director of the Mauritshuis, are providing help and advice during all the preparatory phases.